imagej/imagej.github.io/pages/Image_Stitching.md

     queried in an additional dialog.

-![Shows the extra option for Pairwise Stitching when aligning all timepoints to each other.](PairwiseStitching3.png "Shows the extra option for Pairwise Stitching when aligning all timepoints to each other.")
+![Shows the extra option for Pairwise Stitching when aligning all timepoints to each other.](/images/pages/PairwiseStitching3.png "Shows the extra option for Pairwise Stitching when aligning all timepoints to each other.")"

 If a global optimization is necessary for time-point registration another dialog will pop up to ask for more parameters: